Health of Adolf Hitler: Parkinson's disease

-It has been speculated Hitler had Parkinson's disease.
-Newsreels of Hitler show he had tremors in his left hand and a shuffling walk (also a symptom of tertiary syphilis, see above) which began before the war and continued to worsen until the end of his life.
-Morell treated Hitler with a drug agent that was commonly used in 1945, although Morell is viewed as an incompetent doctor by most historians and any diagnoses he may have made are subject to doubt.
+It has been opined that Hitler had Parkinson's disease.
+He was variously reported as having a tremor in one or both hands as early as the mid-1930s, joined by later symptoms by 1945 such as a stoop, masked face, and dragging one leg.
+Morell treated Hitler with a drug agent that was commonly used in 1945.

-Dr. Werner Haase, Hitler's personal physician, who was in attendance every day from 21 April until Hitler's suicide on 30 April, was convinced that Hitler had Parkinson's.
-In addition, Dr. Ernst-Günther Schenck, who worked at an emergency casualty station in the Reich Chancellery during April 1945, also claimed Hitler might have Parkinson's disease.
-However, Schenck only saw Hitler briefly on two occasions and, by his own admission, was extremely exhausted and dazed during these meetings; at the time, he had been in surgery for numerous days without much sleep.
+Werner Haase, Hitler's personal physician, who was in attendance every day from 21 April until Hitler's suicide on 30 April, was convinced that Hitler had Parkinson's disease.
+In addition, physician Ernst-Günther Schenck, who worked at an emergency casualty station in the Reich Chancellery during April 1945, also believed that Hitler might have Parkinson's disease.
+Schenck published his opinions and findings in a book, Patient Hitler.
+Eine medizinische Biographie, in 1989.

 Other complaints

-Hitler's nose appeared wider close to the end of World War II.

 According to a medical examination from 1924, Hitler was 175 cm tall and weighed 77 kg, making him slightly overweight.
 Another examination from 1937 reported his height to be 175.26 cm and his weight to be 67.04 kg, which puts him in the normal weight category of the body mass index (BMI).

-By the 1930s, Hitler suffered from stomach pains, which could be severe after continued stress.
+By his own account, since childhood, Hitler suffered gastrointestinal disorders brought on by stress, including abdominal colic, diarrhoea, constipation, and flatulence.
+Some degree of these continued throughout his life.
+By the 1930s, prolonged stress could make his stomach pains severe.
 In 1935, a non-cancerous polyp was removed from his throat.
 Hitler also developed eczema on his legs in 1936, but Morell successfully treated him by the end of 1937.
 The dictator sometimes wore glasses to study documents, but forbade the publication of photographs of him wearing them.